Nonstop (band): Coisas de Nada, Eurovision Song Contest

-Nonstop Will Never Let You Go Or...
+Disbandment, solo projects

 Despite the Eurovision results, Nonstop was eager to stay together and make new music.
-The girls would go into studio to record new material, but would not agree on a "sound" for the group.
+The girls would go into the studio to record new material, but would not agree on a "sound" for the group.

 For SIC's 14th anniversary, Nonstop performed "E Tudo Vai Mudar" in downtown Lisbon, during the Grande Parada de Aniversário da SIC parade.

-In February 2007, Liliana is featured on Gutto's "Deixa Ferver"', along with Boss AC.
+In February 2007, Liliana featured on Gutto's "Deixa Ferver"', along with Boss AC.

-In March 2007, Kátia is invited by RTP to record the national broadcaster's 50 anniversary anthem, "O Primeiro Olhar", along with Anabela Brito and Operação Triunfo contestants David Ripado e Filipe Gonçalves.
+In March 2007, Kátia was invited by RTP to record the national broadcaster's 50 anniversary anthem, "O Primeiro Olhar", along with Anabela Brito and Operação Triunfo contestants David Ripado e Filipe Gonçalves.
 Appropriately, Kátia would be invited to record her own version of the song, that she would later perform at the Festival da Canção of that year.
 During the commemorations of the 50th anniversary, Andrea, Liliana and Kátia would be honoured for representing RTP/Portugal in Eurovision, alongside other Portuguese entries from the last 50 years.

 In April 2007, days after performing at a fundraising event in Setúbal, Kátia announced her departure from the group.
 The remaining trio promised to honour all Nonstop's commitments, and although there were plans for new music, nothing ever materialized.

 In 2008, the girls ventured in new projects.
 Rita teamed up with Gutto once again to be featured on Black Company's comeback album, Fora De Série, while Andrea and Liliana starred in the musical theatre productions of High School Musical and Fame.
 Kátia would also venture in musical theatre, joining the cast of Filipe La Féria's Jesus Christ Superstar.

 Individually, the girls were on the forefront of the Portuguese house music scene, collaborating with national DJs on various tracks, including hits "Selfish Love" (2009), "Ibiza For Dreams" (2009) and "My World" (2011).

-In 2012, Rita replaces Mónica Ferraz as the lead singer of Mesa.
+In 2012, Rita replaced Mónica Ferraz as the lead singer of Mesa.

-In 2014, Andrea and Liliana reunite under the name Projecto Kaya, a musical project that mixes fado and semba with EDM.
+In 2014, Andrea and Liliana reunited under the name Projecto Kaya, a musical project that mixes fado and semba with EDM.
 That same year, all four members would reunite for the first time since 2007, at a Mesa concert.

-On April 28 2017, Nonstop would make a surprise appearance at the Revenge of the 90s party.
+On 28 April 2017, Nonstop would make a surprise appearance at the Revenge of the 90s party.
 The girls performed "Ao Limite Eu Vou".
 The surprise was so well received that the girls would join the Revenge of the 90s on tour until its last event in 2022.

+In 2017, Katia auditioned for the fifth season of The Voice Portugal and joined Anselmo Ralph's team.
+She made it all the way to the final, finishing in third place.

 In 2018, the girls were invited by ILGA Portugal to headline the Arraial Lisboa Pride.